 More recently, Dr. Lehnert has become increasingly interested in and committed to broadening her application of DBT to individuals who present with neurodevelopmental differences (ADHD, high functioning autism spectrum disorder or Asperger’s Syndrome), suicidality and/or substance abuse.
 She has completed multiple workshops and the Clinical Training Level 1A training in Michelle Garcia Winner’s Social Thinking curriculum which focuses on how to effectively increase social self-awareness, perspective taking, self-regulation, executive functioning, social-emotional understanding, and social skills in individuals.

 Dr. Lehnert is a long-time member of the American Psychological Association (APA.)
 She also maintains professional memberships in the New York State Psychological Association (NYSPA), the Suffolk County Psychological Association, (SCPA) and the Asperger Syndrome and High Functioning Autism Association of NY (AHA).
-Dr. Lehnert is a parent member of the Specialized Asperger’s/Autism Support and Information group (SASI).
-Start living your life to the fullest and contact us today!
+Dr. Lehnert is a member of the Family Autism Network.
+If you want to know more about DBT, contact us today!